sitespeedio/browsertime/README.md

 We think of a Browsertime as having four key capabilities:

- - It handles everything with the browser (Firefox/Chrome/Edge/Safari).
+ - It handles everything with the browser (Firefox/Chrome/Edge/Safari and other browser that can be driven using WebDriver).
  - It executes a batch of default and configurable JavaScript when the URL has finished loading in the browser.
  - It records a video of the Browser screen used to calculate [Visual Metrics](https://github.com/WPO-Foundation/visualmetrics).
  - It lets you run your [scripting file to create and measure your users journey](https://www.sitespeed.io/documentation/sitespeed.io/scripting/).